 My favorite example of this is when one couple encouraged their guests to “outshine the bride”:

-Read more about this great idea, and scheme ways that you could offer prizes or incentives to guests to dress up.
+Read more about this great idea, and scheme ways that you could offer prizes or gag gifts to guests to dress up.

 5. Offer encouragement, NOT enforcement